tsedio/logger/packages/logger/readme.md

 $log.debug("Some debug messages");
 ```

-Will be procude the following log output:
+Will be produce the following log output:
 ```
 [2017-06-17 11:43:37.987] [DEBUG] [APP] - Some debug messages
 ```